 Once you've established which spaces you need, it's time to make sure they are organized in a way that’s intuitive to users.

 Your intranet's structure refers to the setup and hierarchy of navigational menu items, and where the spaces from Confluence sit in this hierarchy.
-This involves taking the foundation you laid in Confluence from the previous step, and using it to build out the intranet structure on a Refined site.
+This involves taking the foundation you laid in Confluence from the previous step, and using it to build out the intranet structure on a site built with Refined Sites.

-• Refined Pages are like landing pages that house groups of Confluence spaces.
+- Refined Pages are landing pages that help users navigate groups of Confluence spaces.
 (Ex: HR, Teams, Offices, News.)
-These will appear as navigation drop-downs at the top of your intranet site.

-• Menu Folders allow you to organize the spaces nested under Refined Pages.
-Group like spaces into folders so that drop-down menus at the top of your site facilitate a seamless navigation experience.
+- Menu folders allow you to organize the spaces nested under Refined Pages.
+Group similar spaces into folders so that drop-down menus at the top of your site facilitate a seamless navigation experience.

 Establishing a navigation hierarchy